Convención celebrates 100 years of UFM, approves bylaw changes

 “It’s my pleasure.”
 Perhaps you’ve heard this reply from a server at a particular fast food restaurant that is famous for its chicken sandwiches.
 It is part of the company’s focus on delivering outstanding customer service at each of its locations and has served as a model for other organizations.

 We love to receive excellent service from others, but how eager are we to provide excellent service for others?
 How often do we look for ways to serve those around us?
 The truth is, all Christ-followers have been called to a life of service.
-But this/p>... [continue]
+But this call runs counter to our culture that celebrates self-fulfillment, self-expression, and... [continue]

 Honoring the legacy of Dr. Paul Stripling and Elmin Howell